On groups with Schottky set boundary

 Let $H$ be a relatively quasiconvex subgroup of the relatively hyperbolic group $(G, \mathcal{P})$.
 We will prove that the orbit of its limit set $\Lambda_H = K$ forms a null sequence.
 See \cite[Corollary 2.5]{GMRS} for the hyperbolic case.

 Fix $\delta >0$ and let $R>0$ denote the upper bound on the distances from the origin $o$ to any geodesic joining points $\delta$-apart in the boundary.
 Let us pick a $G$-invariant collection of horoballs $\mathcal{H}$ in $X$ centered at the set of parabolic points in such a way that they are pairwise disjoint and that their distance to $o$ is at least $R+1$ (by shrinking if necessary).
 By abuse of notation, we will also let $\mathcal{H}$ denote the union of the horoballs of the collection.
 Let $\CCC$ denote the set of translates $g(K)$ of diameter at least $\delta$ and assume that $K\in\CCC$.
 Since $H$ is relatively quasiconvex, there is some $q>0$ so that, for any geodesic $\gamma$ joining two points in $K$, $\gamma\cap (X\setminus \mathcal{H})$ is contained in the $q$-neighborhood of $Ho$, \cite[Definition 6.6]{Hruskasurvey}.

-If $L=g(K)\in\CCC$, then we may find a geodesic $\gamma$ at distance at most $R$ from $o$ and such that $g^{-1}(\gamma)$ is in the $q$-neighborhood of $Ho$ outside $\mathcal{H}$.
-Since the horoballs are at distance at least $R+1$ from $o$, we may find a point of $\gamma$ at distance at most $R$ from the origin and at distance at most $q$ from $gHo$.
+If $L=g(K)\in\CCC$, then we may find a geodesic $\gamma$ joining two points in $K$ such that $g(\gamma)$ is at distance at most $R$ from $o$.
+Since the horoballs are $G$-invariant and at distance at least $R+1$ from $o$, by the previous observation about $\gamma$, we may find a point of $g(\gamma)$ at distance at most $R$ from the origin and at distance at most $q$ from $gHo$.
 Thus, there exists $g_L\in gH$ such that $g_L(o)\in B(o,R+q)$.
 Since the action of $G$ is properly discontinuous, there are finitely many elements $g\in G$ with $g(o)\in B(o,R+q)$, hence finitely many $L\in\CCC$.
 This shows that $GK$ is a null-sequence.